State Bank of Pakistan: Currency Management Strategy

 Commercial banks are allowed by State Bank of Pakistan (SBP) to outsource their cash processing functions that includes sorting, authentication and packing of banknotes to cash processing companies.

+Monetary policy

+The State Bank of Pakistan (SBP) is responsible for formulating and implementing the country’s monetary policy, with the primary objective of maintaining price stability while supporting economic growth.
+The SBP uses tools such as the policy rate, open market operations, and reserve requirements to manage inflation and liquidity.
+Since 2019, monetary policy decisions have been made by the Monetary Policy Committee (MPC), which was established under the SBP Amendment Act, 2015 to ensure transparency and independence in decision making.
+The MPC meets at least six times a year to review economic indicators and announce policy rate changes.
+In 2022 – 2023, Pakistan faced one of its worst inflationary periods in decades, with inflation peaking above 35 percent amid global commodity shocks and domestic currency depreciation.
+To curb inflation, the SBP raised its policy rate to a record 22 percent by mid-2023, the highest in its history.
+The tightening contributed to stabilization in 2024 – 2025, although challenges from external debt and exchange rate volatility persisted.

 Governor

 The principal officer of the SBP is the Governor.
+Jameel Ahmed is the current (2022) governor of SBP.

-Board of Directors
+Board of directors

 The Board (previously known as the Central Board) consists of ten members: the Governor (who is Chairman), the Secretary, Finance Division, Government of Pakistan – and eight Directors, including one Director from each Province, to be nominated by the Federal Government.
 The Directors (and the Governor) are appointed for a term of three years.
 Traditionally, these directors (other than Secretary, Finance Division) are re-appointed for a second term, though this is not a requirement of the law, and there have been a few exceptions to this practice.

 The current Board of Directors consists of the following (there being two vacancies):